jedisct1/rust-aes-wasm/README.md

 # Benchmarks

-Benchmarks can be run with the `cargo wasi bench` command.
+Benchmarks can be run with the `cargo wasix bench` command.

 Performance results using Wasmtime 9.0.1 on Apple M1